-Non-Resident Ordinary (NRO) Account is a bank account for NRIs in India to deposit their Indian income like rents, dividends, and interest.
+A Non-Resident Ordinary (NRO) account is a bank account for NRIs in India to deposit their Indian income, such as rent, dividends, and interest.
 The interest is fully repatriable.
-However, the principal amount is repatriable subject to certain limits.
+However, the principal amount is repatriable subject to certain NRO repatriation limits.
 Also, the interest income is taxable in India at the individual’s income tax slab rates.
-The deposits in this account are not subject to exchange rate fluctuations.
-This article covers NRO account, its benefits, its similarities and difference with NRE account in detail.

 What is an NRO Account?

 As per FEMA guidelines, an NRI cannot have a savings account in India.
-After their residence status has changed, the NRI has to convert their regular resident savings account to Non-Resident Ordinary account.
-To manage their income in India, NRIs can choose an NRO account.
+After their residence status changes, the NRI has to convert their regular resident savings account to an NRO account.
+There could be a penalty for not converting to an NRO account.

-This account will help NRIs to transfer their Indian income abroad.
+This account will help NRIs transfer their Indian income abroad.
 They can also transfer all their savings in India abroad through this account.
 This NRI bank account facilitates investments in India.
-This account best suits NRIs who have income earning assets in India.
+This account best suits NRIs who have income-earning assets in India.

 Features of an NRO Account